Mayak Eggs. It's been all over social media in Korea this year.

-You’ll see it being attached to other foods like mayak toast, mayak chicken, etc.
+You'll see the term 'mayak' being appended to other dishes like mayak toast, mayak chicken, etc.

-The point is that these eggs are very addictive!
+The point is that these Mayak Eggs are very addictive!

-In fact, I like them more than our previous soy sauce eggs recipe.
+In fact, I like this recipe more than our traditional soy sauce eggs recipe.

-First, you’re hit with the salty base flavor of soy sauce – but it isn’t overpowering.
-That’s because the soy sauce is diluted with a equal ratio of water.
+First, you’re hit with the salty base flavor of soy sauce – but it isn't overpowering.
+The soy sauce is diluted with an equal ratio of water.

-Then, you’ll get some sweetness from the sugar, as well as a touch of garlic flavor.
+Then, you'll taste some sweetness from the sugar, as well as a touch of garlic flavor.

-Finally, there’s a subtle aroma of roasted nutty flavor from the sesame oil.
+Finally, there's a subtle aroma of roasted nuttiness from the sesame oil.

-It’s these mix of contrasting flavors that is so addicting – like mayak!
+It’s the mix of contrasting flavors that is so addicting - like mayak!

-Overall, we really enjoyed this dish!
-In fact, we boiled a second batch of eggs and dunked in back into the leftover soy sauce. 🙂
+In fact, we boiled a second batch of eggs and dunked in back into the leftover soy sauce mixture. 🙂

-Before eating, I recommend pouring a dash (not too much!) of sesame oil over the eggs and rice.
-This will bring all of the flavors together.
+Before eating, I recommend pouring just a dash (not too much!) of sesame oil over the eggs and rice.
+This helps to bring all of the flavors together.

-When boiling the eggs, sprinkle some salt and a splash of vinegar into the water.
-This will make the eggs easier to peel.
+When boiling eggs, add salt and a splash of vinegar to the water.
+This makes them easier to peel and prevents any eggs with small cracks from leaking.
 (Thank us later!)

-If you want to make a second batch, sterilize the soy sauce first: To do this, bring the leftover soy sauce up to a boil and let it gently simmer for 1-2 minutes.
-Then let the soy sauce completely cool down.
+If you want to make a second batch, you'll want to sterilize the soy sauce first: To do this, bring the leftover soy sauce up to a boil and let it gently simmer for 1-2 minutes.
+Then let the soy sauce completely cool backdown.

 How long does this last in the refrigerator?

-We recommend finishing the eggs within a week or less!
+We recommend finishing the eggs within a week!
 Well, that’s if they even last that long.

 -Daniel out 🕺

-(Tag us on IG if you make the dish – we love to see your dishes!!)
+Tag us on IG if you make the dish - we love flipping through your pics at home!